My energy saving home

 We’ll be inviting residents directly by letter.
 Then you’ll get a call to confirm your interest.

-If you’ve been invited to be part of the upgrades program – or if you have new, energy-efficient appliances – you can find guides and more information below.
+If you’ve been invited to be part of the upgrades program you can find guides and more information below.
+These guides will also be useful if you have new, energy-saving appliances.

 There is no application process for this program.